Start with a short course

 This means you do not need to provide formal qualifications to study them.
 If you believe you’re academically capable, you’re welcome to join a course.

 To help you decide if a short course is right for you, check the entry guidance on each course page.
-This explains the level of teaching involved.
+It explains the level of teaching involved.

 How it works

-- Complete 30 credits’ worth of short courses that are part of this online Masters.
+- Complete 30 credits’ worth of the recommended short courses for this online Masters.

 Buy

-Purchase and complete at least 30 credits’ worth of short courses that are part of this online Masters degree.
+Purchase and complete at least 30 credits’ worth of the recommended short courses for this online Masters degree.

 Apply